bear-rsg/4m-association/themes/elegant/documentation/content/Contributing/live-reload-gulp.md

 Autoprefixer <!-- yaspeller ignore -->
 , in future.
 Currently we use gulp.js to watch for file changes.

 Pelican helper scripts does not watch for file changes.
 BrowserSync only watches the files that it servers, i.e. HTML, CSS and JS files.
-This means you need an external tool like gulp.js to watch Markdown and Jinja2 files.title: (.*)
+This means you need an external tool like gulp.js to watch Markdown and Jinja2 files.
-date: 2021-03-31

-date: 2021-03-30

 No. You shouldn't.
 Because the alternate is not nice.